fbpx

 The interest rate offered will depend on a number of factors including:

-• Total amount of the bridging loan.
+• The total amount of the bridging loan.

-• Equity available within other assets.
+• Equity is available within other assets.

 • Duration of the loan.